Taipei Metro C381: Interior

 The interior of the C381 is similar to that of its predecessors.
 It is made of FRP material and has a 45-minute fire and flame resistant design, but there are still many new changes.
 Notable, triplicated vertical stanchion poles (also adopted on the Kaohsiung MRT and Taoyuan Airport MRT) and a circular handrail is installed from the ceilings for more standing passengers to hold.
 The handrails adjacent to both sides of the door are now more curved and the draughtscreens also have a curved design.
 On the contrary, the overhead advertising panels protrude out.
 The fire extinguisher positions are also changed.
 For the first time, LCD information displays are also used in addition to the more conventional LED displays and indicators.

 The interior gangway connections are modified versions of Taiwan Railways Administration EMU800 series trains that have a similar design.

 Train formation

 A complete six-car trainset consists of an identical twin set of one driving motor car (DM1), one trailer car (T) and one intermediate motor car (M2) permanently coupled together.
 The configuration of a C381 trainset in revenue service is DM1–T–M2+M2–T–DM1.

-Each car is assigned its own four-digit serial number, which ranges from x501 to x548.